Rabia23/FlaskProject/README.md

     ```
     {"message": null, "response": [{"requested_amount": 19.7654, "currency_code": "AED", "created_on": "2019-02-05T11:10:58+00:00", "id": 4, "updated_on": "2019-02-05T11:10:58+00:00", "open_exchange_price": 3.67328, "final_amount": 72.6039}, {"requested_amount": 19.7654, "currency_code": "AED", "created_on": "2019-02-05T10:18:42+00:00", "id": 3, "updated_on": "2019-02-05T10:18:42+00:00", "open_exchange_price": 3.67316, "final_amount": 72.6014}], "success": true}
     ```

+### Additions and Improvements
+If I have more time then I want to implement these things which are although beyond the scope of the task.

+- Add PUT and DELETE functionality.
+- Add Unit tests for APIs.
+- Create a page that uses an ajax request call to the /last endpoint and shows the response in a nice way.
+- Secure the API endpoints by proper authentication mechanism so that only authenticated users can access it.
+For the sake of this task I have used 0.0.0.0:5000 to run the server but in production these values should be passed along as environment variables.